kadimetla/doc-adk-training/training/module22-state-and-memory/lab.md

 # AGENT DEFINITION
 # ============================================================================

 # TODO: Define the root_agent.
-Give it an appropriate instruction and
-# register all six tool functions you just implemented.
+# 1. Register all six tool functions you just implemented.
+# 2. In the instruction, try using the special syntax {app:course_version?}
+#    to dynamically inject the course version from the app state!
 root_agent = None
 ```